Mika (singer): 2011–2014: The Origin of Love, X Factor Italy and Songbook Vol.1

-Before the release of his third album, Mika stated in numerous interviews that it would be more simplistic and less layered than the previous one.
-Mika announced the title of the album, The Origin of Love in a French interview on 17 June.
-Mika said he would include a number of French tracks on the album, and that the musical style would include elements of Daft Punk and Fleetwood Mac.
-He described the album as less childlike and more serious.

-The first single released from the album was Elle me dit, Mika's first French track.
-It was released online on 1 July 2011.
-The video for the song was released 16 August and featured the French actress Fanny Ardant, along with a number of other well-known French actors and personalities.
+Before the release of his third album, Mika stated in numerous interviews that it would be more simplistic and less layered than The Boy Who Knew Too Much.
+Mika announced the title of the album, The Origin of Love in a French interview on 17 June 2011.
+Mika said he would include a number of French tracks on the album, and that the musical style was inspired by Daft Punk and Fleetwood Mac, while describing the project overall as less "childlike" and more "serious".
+The first single from the album,"Elle me dit", Mika's first French-language track, was released digitally on 1 July 2011.
+The video for the song was released 16 August, and features the French actress Fanny Ardant, along with a number of other well-known French actors and personalities.

-Mika collaborated with a number of artists on various tracks of this album, including Nick Littlemore of Empire of the Sun, Paul Steel, frYars, Doriand, Priscilla Renea, Billboard, Hillary Lindsey, Pharrell Williams, Benny Benassi and Klas Åhlund.
-Greg Wells was again involved in the production of the album.
-At the time he was working on his own album, MIKA also contributed his vocals to the production of The All-American Rejects' 2012 album Kids in the Street.

-Around this time Mika also collaborated with the singer Madonna, and the resulting song, Gang Bang, can be found on her album MDNA.

-On 8 June 2012, the video for "Make You Happy" was released on Vimeo.
+On 8 June 2012, the video for "Make You Happy" was released on the video hosting platform Vimeo.
 The song served as a buzz single for the album.
-On 14 June 2012, "Celebrate", which features Pharrell Williams, was announced as the album's lead single.
-The album was released internationally on 17 September 2012 and in the UK on 8 October 2012.
+On 14 June 2012, "Celebrate", which features Pharrell Williams, was announced as the album's lead single in the United Kingdom, Europe, and America, and the second single in France.
+The Origin of Love was released internationally on 17 September 2012 and in the United Kingdom on 8 October 2012.
+Mika collaborated with a number of artists on various tracks on the album, including Nick Littlemore of Empire of the Sun, Paul Steel, frYars, Doriand, Priscilla Renea, Billboard, Hillary Lindsey, Pharrell Williams, Benny Benassi and Klas Åhlund.
+Longtime collaborator Greg Wells was involved in the production of the album.